 - Sampled: A reach where chemical, physical, and/or biological data were collected.
-When a random design reach is sampled, it is considered a member of the target population; data are collected and eventually used for analysis and reporting. - Not Sampled: A reach that was either rejected during the office evaluation process or one that the crew failed to sample because it met the Reason Not Sampled criteria below.
-This category must be approved by the BLM project lead by the end of the field season.
+When a random design reach is sampled, it is considered a member of the target population; data are collected and eventually used for analysis and reporting. - Not Sampled: A reach that was either rejected during the office evaluation process or one that field data collectors failed to sample because it met the Reason Not Sampled criteria below.
+This category must be approved by the BLM project lead by the end of the field season. - Reattempt: A reach where:

-- Reattempt: A reach where: - A crew attempted to sample, but for one of several reasons did not sample and the project lead or crew manager decided they should return to the reach during the current field season and reattempt a sample effort. - A crew attempted to sample, but the reach was not sampled due to access issues or high flows and the crew was not able to reattempt the site during the same sample season.
+- Data collectors attempted to sample, but for one of several reasons did not sample and the project lead or data collection manager decided they should return to the reach during the current field season and reattempt a sample effort. - Data collectors attempted to sample, but the reach was not sampled due to access issues or high flows and data collectors were not able to reattempt the site during the same sample season.
 In most cases, these points should be reattempted the next year. - A specialized crew, such as the boating crew, is needed.
 See the Reason Not Sampled section below to record this situation correctly.
-In most cases, these points should be reattempted the next year. - Ready to field visit: A reach that was office evaluated but the crew has not yet attempted to field evaluate.
+In most cases, these points should be reattempted the next year. - Ready to field visit: A reach that was office evaluated but data collectors have not yet attempted to field evaluate.